MMesbahU/Weggis/Files/rationale.md

 Can we test which haplotypes selection (if any) is acting on?

+*CHALLENGES*
+- Admixed population
+- Low-depth sequencing data

 *PLAN OF ACTION*

-- Retrieve genomic data for 1000 Genomes Project for Africans, Europeans and Americans (low-depth)
+- Retrieve genomic data for 1000 Genomes Project for Africans, Europeans, East Asians and Americans (low-depth)
-- Check population structure of American samples relating to Europeans and Africans [optional]
+- Investigate population structure of American samples relating to Europeans and Africans [optional]
 - Select individuals with high Native American ancestry [optional]
+- Perfom a sliding windows scan based on allele frequency differentiation and nucleotide diversity
 - Compute allele frequencies for SNPs of interest in Native Americans, Europeans and Africans
-- Perfom a sliding windows scan based on allele frequency differentiation
-- Assess significance through simulations
+- Assess statistical significance through simulations
 - Test for extended haplotype homozygoisty based on high-depth sequencing data

 ------------------------